openenclave/openenclave/docs/DesignDocs/ReproducibleBuildUsingNix.md

 package is again given by the filename, with no way whatsoever of proving that source produced that binary, or how it did it.

-High security applications using OpenEnclave SDK require a highly auditable and reproducible build process.
+High security applications using the Open Enclave SDK require a highly auditable and reproducible build process.
 They are able to trade off some effort and time for this end.

 ### Proposed Approach: